Statistical policies of Judgment and Decision Making

 Significance tests are useful

 Significance tests are most useful for well-controlled experiments, which are usually designed, often with great care, to make the null hypothesis essentially true when the experimental manipulation has no effect.
-For large population studies involving correlations of measured variables, it is arguable that the null hypothesis is always false, so significance testing is only of descriptive value in these cases.
-Measures of effect size are more useful here, but less useful for experiments, which often accept random noise as inevitable and can aggregate it in many different ways.
+For population studies involving correlations of measured variables, it is arguable that the null hypothesis is always false, so significance testing is only of descriptive value in these cases.
+Other useful descriptions include means, standard errors, confidence intervals, or effect sizes in meaningful units (e.g., "the conditions differed by 1.5 points on the 7-point response scale").
+Please limit the number of descriptors you use, especially in the middle of sentences.

 For JDM, the convention is that "significant" means that the p-level is .05 or less.
-If it is .06, we say "almost significant".
+Note that "not significant" is not the same as "no effect".

-Report exact p-levels.
-(See, for example, Wilkinson et al., American Psychologist, 54, 594-604..)
-Exact p-levels have descriptive value, even when we use .05 as the cutoff for claiming that a result is real.
-(If all we know is that p<.05, then in fact our expectation of the unreported true p-level will decrease as sample size increases.
-But the probability of replication does not depend on sample size once we know the exact p-value.)
+Report exact p-levels, even for non-significant results.
+(See, for example, Wilkinson et al., American Psychologist, 54, 594-604.)
+Exact p-levels have descriptive value, even when we use .05 as the cutoff for claiming that a result is significant.
+(If all we know is that p<.05, then in fact our expectation of the unreported true p-level will decrease as sample size increases.)

 Use the most powerful test